aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ## Events

-AWS CodeBuild projects can be used either as a source for events or be triggered by events via an event rule.
+CodeBuild projects can be used either as a source for events or be triggered by events via an event rule.

 ### Using Project as an event target